dekuNukem/daytripper/dfu_driver_install.md

 First, make sure you have followed the procedure of **`holding down the DFU button while plugging in the device`**.

 Once plugged in, you can release the button.
+The lights and screen should stay off.

 If nothing shows up in `STM32 DfuSe tool`, you probably need to install a driver.